Box Office Info:

 |Domestic Gross: $5,727,130||Overseas Gross: N/A|

 After spending a few years as a substitute teacher Scott Yagemann pitched 187 to Icon Productions in 1994 and sold the screenplay the following year.
 Kevin Reynolds was tapped to direct after he just left the out of control mega-sized production of Waterworld (1995), which he was removed from after clashes with Kevin Costner.
-Reynolds had said he brought 187 in at just slightly under $23 million.
+Reynolds had said the budget for 187 was just slightly under $23 million.
 The picture was financed by Icon and Warner Bros.
 WB handled the domestic release and Icon sold off international distribution.

 187 was dated for July 30, 1997 and what little media attention the movie had, was mostly negative, with complaints directed at the screenplay’s tone deaf racial stereotyping of African American and Latino students and the over the top portrayal of school gang violence.
 The filmmakers were also selling this nonsense to the public as an important message movie that will change the system.
 Despite their grandiose delusions about the importance of 187, it was just another school gang movie, which had recently run its course with Dangerous Minds (1995), The Substitute (1996) and the spoof High School High (1996).